blockchainapis/blockchain-apis-examples/examples/10-get-amount-out/python/README.md

 If you already have a Python project and you don't want to bother with async Python, you can use the [sync](get_amount_out_sync.py) version.

+Feel free to clone the repository and modify the examples to play with the API and learn how to use it.

 ## To run the example

 ### Install the dependencies: